 Silestone provides a 25-year warranty on their products, depending on where their materials are purchased.

 This means that if you purchased the countertop, you are covered for the rest of your time in the property.
 If you move, then the warranty can be transferred to the new owners, but only for a limited 10-year warranty.

 The majority of people don’t usually have to use their warranty, however, as quartz countertops are extremely long-lasting with the appropriate use.

 Since prices and selection can vary slightly, you may be able to make a choice based on what you see.
 While you can’t go wrong with either option, you may find that one fits your needs better.

 Overall, quartz is a great material for a countertop and you’ll find that this durable material purchased from either brand will last a long time in your home.

-- Quartz Backsplash In A Kitchen – Pros, Cons & Expert Advice
+- Black Marble Countertops – Pros, Cons & Design Advice

 Michael is a kitchen designer from the UK.
 He's been designing and project managing new kitchen installations for over 10 years.
 Before that, he was an electrician and part of a team that fitted kitchens.
 He created Kitchinsider in early 2019 to help give people advice when it comes to getting a new kitchen.